 - Contractor – $0 per month base price plus $6 a month per person

-Teams on the opposite end of the spectrum who want full access to all of Gusto’s features will want to take advantage of Gusto’s Concierge plan.
+Large organizations will want to take advantage of Gusto’s Premium plan.
 Not only does it come with access to certified HR professionals, but you also get access to project management and workforce tracking tools, special permission settings, and an HR resource center.

 The beauty of Gusto is that it also has a plan for solopreneurs and much smaller teams that work on a contract basis.
 Its Contractor tier gives you access to the essentials: unlimited contractor payments, contractor self-service, and the ability to file and distribute 1099s, all for a low $6 fee per person per month and no flat monthly charge.